 Dr. Harry Rowsell was the first Executive Director of the new Canadian Council on Animal Care, a position he held for 25 years.
 He was made an Officer of the Order of Canada for his immeasurable contribution to the establishment of ethically-based animal research, spearheaded by the CCAC.

 The CCAC Today

-Since 1968, the CCAC’s programs have brought about high standards for experimental animal care and use.
-It develops standards based on expert peer advice and current interpretation of scientific evidence, which incorporate the values of Canadians, as well as strategies to reduce the use of, and the harm and distress to, animals in science.
-It also assesses and certifies institutions using animals for scientific purposes and ensures that they meet CCAC standards.
-It is through these efforts that the CCAC promotes awareness, understanding and sensitivity to the ethical use and welfare of animals in Canadian science.
+Since 1968, the CCAC’s programs have brought about high standards of animal ethics and care in science.
+We develop standards based on expert peer advice and current interpretation of scientific evidence, which incorporate the values of Canadians, as well as strategies to reduce the numbers of, and the harm and distress to, animals in science.
+We also assess and certify institutions working with animals for scientific purposes and ensure that they meet CCAC standards.
+It is through these efforts that the CCAC promotes awareness, understanding, and sensitivity to animal ethics and care in Canadian science.